lslqtz/UToolkit-Public/README.md

 - Document conversion: Markdown to HTML/PDF.
 - Color tools: HEX/RGB/HSL conversion, palette browsing, and color value copying.
 - Network diagnostics: Ping latency testing and Traceroute route tracing.
+- Serial tools: serial terminal, baud rate/data bit/stop bit/parity configuration, text/Hex send and receive, and USB-to-serial adapter support where the platform allows hardware access.

-### USB Serial Tools
+### Cross-Platform Serial Tools

-On macOS through Mac Catalyst, UToolkit includes a USB serial debugging tool for embedded development and hardware diagnostics.
+UToolkit's goal is to provide serial debugging tools across all supported Apple platforms.
+The user-facing goal is a consistent serial terminal experience for embedded development, hardware diagnostics, and USB-to-serial adapter workflows.

+Because serial hardware access differs across Apple platforms, the implementation may use different system capabilities depending on the platform, device, adapter, and Apple entitlement approval status.

-Planned and supported serial workflows include:
+Planned serial workflows include:

 - Detecting common USB-to-serial bridge chips.
 - Configuring baud rate, data bits, stop bits, and parity.
 - Sending and receiving serial data in text or Hex mode.
 - Supporting common adapters such as WCH CH34x, Silicon Labs CP210x, FTDI USB-to-Serial, and Prolific PL2303.
-- Using an existing macOS or vendor serial driver when one is available.
+- Using an existing system or vendor serial driver when one is available.
-- Providing DriverKit-based support for selected USB-to-serial adapters when no suitable driver is available.
+- Providing DriverKit-based support for selected USB-to-serial adapters when no suitable driver is available and the platform supports the required driver model.
+- Keeping serial traffic local between the user's device and the connected hardware.

+Platform strategy:

+- macOS through Mac Catalyst: use existing `/dev/cu.*` serial devices when available, and use DriverKit-based USB serial support for selected adapters when needed.
+- iPadOS: provide serial support where Apple-supported driver, accessory, or DriverKit capabilities are available and approved.
+- iOS: provide serial support where the device, adapter, and Apple-supported accessory/hardware APIs allow it.
+- visionOS: keep the serial tool available in the product roadmap and enable hardware access only when supported by the platform.

 ## DriverKit Purpose